Architecture

 The conventional assumption for AI inference hardware is a GPU server.
 High-VRAM NVIDIA cards, dedicated cooling, server rack, specialist installation.
 This is the right answer for some use cases.
 It is the wrong answer for a primary school's server room.

-Apple's M-series Mac mini is the right answer for school AI for three reasons: cost, power, and form factor.
+on-site hardware on-site server is the right answer for school AI for three reasons: cost, power, and form factor.

-What 48GB unified memory runs
+What on-site on-site memory runs

 Cost comparison: cloud vs on-premise at scale